openego/eGon-data/docs/data/electricity_supply.rst

 ++++++++++++++++++

-The distribution of PV ground mounted is implemented in function :func:`insert<egon.data.datasets.power_plants.pv_ground_mounted.insert>` which is part of the dataset :class:`PowerPlants<egon.data.datasets.PowerPlants>`.
+The distribution of PV ground mounted is implemented in function :func:`insert<egon.data.datasets.power_plants.pv_ground_mounted.insert>` which is part of the dataset :class:`PowerPlants<egon.data.datasets.power_plants.PowerPlants>`.
 The following steps are conducted:

 #.
 The sites and capacities of exisitng PV parks are imported using MaStR data (see :ref:`mastr-ref`).